Book-Third-Dev/.github/profile/README.md

 ## About Us

-At **Book Third**, we bridge the gap between communities and their hidden gems.
+At **BookThird**, we bridge the gap between communities and their hidden gems.
 Our platform partners with municipalities to catalog all available venues and activities, making it easier for residents and visitors to discover, book, and enjoy local spaces.

 ### Our Vision